joejag/tcr/README.md

 * Each save runs your test command.
 If it passes it's committed, if it fails it's reverted
 * Failure messages are kept in the console, rather than overridden by the next test run
 * `.gitignore` is respected to prevent watching compiled files
+* Stats on commits and reverts are shown along with the most recent file change detected
-* Cross-platform for Windows, Linux and Mac.
+* Cross-platform for Windows, Linux and Mac

 ## Editor support